When and what to learn in a changing world: Vanishing fixed costs

+The key preliminary steps of the analysis consist in, first, recasting the problem as choice over \emph{belief processes}, then rewriting the resulting problem in a \emph{non-recursive} form in terms of the virtual flow payoff, which proves more suitable to consider the vanishing fixed cost limit.

-The key preliminary step of the analysis consists in recasting the problem in terms of a choice directly over \emph{belief processes}.
-The main difficulty is that, with no fixed cost, the policy space is not rich enough: it may be desirable to acquire information not just at discrete points but in continuous increments.
-When allowing for continuous information acquisition, one cannot simply substitute existing analogous cost specifications based on infinitesimal information flows, since those are not well defined for punctual information acquisition (hence do not include our initial specification) and vice versa.
-These two technologies can be reconciled using the following observations: \begin{enumerate}[label=(\roman*)] \item every stochastic process (in the appropriate class corresponding to feasible belief processes) can be approximated arbitrarily well by a process where information is only acquired at countably many points in time; \item for any such approximation, the objective function (in particular, the cost) has a unique well defined limit in the class of feasible belief processes. \end{enumerate} Formally, let:
+\paragraph{Belief processes} With no fixed cost, it may be desirable to acquire information not just at discrete points but in continuous increments.
+When allowing for continuous information acquisition, one cannot simply substitute existing analogous cost specifications based on infinitesimal information flows: those are not well defined for discrete information acquisition and vice versa.
+Nonetheless, every feasible belief process can be approximated arbitrarily well by a process where information is only acquired countably many times and costs admit an essentially unique natural extension to the whole space.
+To formalize this idea, define the set of possible belief processes, where a conditional expectation condition captures the dynamic version of Bayes plausibility with a changing state:\footnote{ A slightly more proper but less intuitive definition can be found in \hyref{Appendix}{sec:appendix:path-measures-formalism}: it expresses the Bayes plausibility constraint in integral form as a semimartingale decomposition instead of referring to conditional expectations. }

-and define $\beliefprocessesdiscrete(p)$ to be the subset of such belief processes that can be generated by some discrete information acquisition policy $\{\tau_i,F_i\}$ with $F_0 \in \BayesPlausible(p)$.
-It is relatively standard to establish that $\beliefprocesses(p)$ equipped with the Skorohod topology is a (compact subset of a) Polish space, of which $\beliefprocessesdiscrete(p)$ is a dense subset -- all of the detailed analysis for this section is relegated to \hyref{Appendix}{sec:appendix:path-measures-formalism}.
-It is also direct to define flow payoffs over $\beliefprocesses(p)$ as:

-Costs, however, are only rigorously defined over $\beliefprocessesdiscrete(p)$, although for $\kappa \geq 0$.
-To extend them, first notice under uniform posterior separability costs associated with the process $P \in \beliefprocessesdiscrete(p)$ can be rewritten as an expectation over paths, i.e a linear functional in the measure:

-I use this formulation to show that $\Cprocess_\kappa$ is uniformly continuous over $\beliefprocessesdiscrete(p)$, hence it has a unique continuous extension over its closure $\beliefprocesses(p)$.
-In the subcase when the process features only continuous information acquisition, the extended cost function over arbitrary belief processes coincides with previously introduced information technologies based on the infinitesimal generator -- see for instance \cite{zhong2022optimal,hebert2023rational,georgiadisharris2023}.
-Hence, the result equivalently shows that there is a unique continuous extension of these costs to arbitrary belief processes that may not have a well-defined infinitesimal generators (like our punctual information acquisition processes), and that it coincides with the symmetrical extension of the "discrete" cost.